deep6000/Bt-Mesh-Gesture-based-Remote-Controlled-Smart-Wheel-Chair/README.md

  - Central Device can be used to change the gesture parameters of LPN node and also the speed of the Wheelchair.

+# PROJECT ACHIEVEMENTS
-• Minimized power usage to microamperes by incorporating low power nodes for communication.
+- Minimized power usage to microamperes by incorporating low power nodes for communication.
-• Improved security by implementing Man In Middle protection scheme using Out of Band Authentication
+- Improved security by implementing Man In Middle protection scheme using Out of Band Authentication
-• Enhanced reliability and range of Mesh by implementing features like Mesh Hopping and Persistent data.
+- Enhanced reliability and range of Mesh by implementing features like Mesh Hopping and Persistent data.
-• Achieved safety by designing automatic break system in wheelchair on obstacle detection.
+- Achieved safety by designing automatic break system in wheelchair on obstacle detection.